BeamIO-Inc/espa-product-formatter/README.md

 ## Release Notes
   * Created a tool and libraries to support converting from ESPA to netCDF.
   * Fixed minor bug in convert land/water mask.
+  * Fixed the compute_bounds function to correctly handle scenes which cross the 180th meridian.
+These antimeridian crossings require that the minimum of the positive longitudes be reported as the western boundary.
+And, the maximum of the negative longitudes are reported as the eastern boundary, to correctly handle the wrapping from one hemisphere to the other.